muratk3n/thirdwave/en/README.md

 transitioned to non-police public safety workers: Across five cities, between 23 and 45 percent of 911 calls were for issues like noise complaints, disorderly conduct, and wellness checks"

 ---

+DC requires mining too.. incredibly stupid.
+Crypto should not require mining, and it should allow its money base to expand, ad infinitum

+"Dogecoin spikes 400% in a week, stoking fears of a cryptocurrency bubble..
+Defying all odds, dogecoin is now worth $40 billion, and its price has risen by a whopping 300% in the last seven days"

+---